 Do you want your business to be number one?
-Of course you do.
-Growing your business is all about raising brand awareness, increasing your sales, and beating out your competitors.
+Of course, you do.
+Growing your business is all about raising brand awareness, increase online sales, and beating out your competitors.
 Getting to the top begins with search engine rankings.
 There are so many factors to consider when optimizing your website.
 From H1 tags to producing quality content to monitoring and tracking your progress – where do you even begin?
 Lucky for you we have a checklist of our SEO best practices to get you started!

 The core of SEO is target keywords.
 These are words that you want to come up for when users type their search into Google.
 Target keywords should be relevant to your business or brand but should not be too broad.
 You can use resources like Google Adwords Keyword Planner to help generate a list of potential target keywords.
 Look for keywords that have low competition but relatively high search volume.
 These will deliver the best results.

 Monthly search volume is important here.
 If you search for a word and the search volume only shows a dash, it means that Google does not have sufficient data on this keyword.
 It may be searched a few times a month but not enough for Google to have historical data.
 If you really want to show up for a keyword that does not have any monthly search data, go ahead and optimize your site for it but choose additional keywords as well.
 This way when someone does search for this keyword that does not have any search volume you are almost guaranteed to show up for it (that is if no one else is ranking for it too).

 You will then need to do some keyword research to see if your site can actually rank for the keywords you have selected.
 Check out the competition before you do the work of optimizing your site.
 Search your words in Google to see who is ranking and how strong their website is.

 Once you have your keywords down, where do you put them on your site?

 We generate $302,375.59 in revenue generated from organic traffic.